 The Travel Forecasting Subcommittee (TFS) was formed in 1991 to provide oversight of activities related to development of the regional travel demand forecasting model.
 The TFS is one of several subcommittees that report to the TPB Technical Committee, which, in turn, reports to the National Capital Region Transportation Planning Board (NCRTPB, or simply TPB).

 The mission of the TFS is to “provide guidance to, review of, and oversight to the COG/TPB information, analysis, and forecasting systems, and to serve as a forum for coordinating and enhancing such systems throughout the greater Washington region” (adopted April 21, 1995).
-In FY 2004, the Travel Monitoring Subcommittee was merged into the TFS, so the mission of the TFS now also includes oversight of travel monitoring activities.
+As of FY 2005, the Travel Monitoring Subcommittee was merged into the TFS, so the mission of the TFS now also includes oversight of travel monitoring activities.

 The TFS is composed of representatives from TPB member jurisdictions, state departments of transportation (DOTs), and the Washington Metropolitan Area Transit Authority (WMATA).
 Also invited to participate are consultants engaging in travel demand forecasting.
 Consultants do not vote on subcommittee matters, but they often provide valuable review of and comment about COG/TPB work activities.
 In return, consultants keep posted on the latest developments of the region’s travel forecasting process, thereby informing work they are doing in corridor and sub-regional studies for their clients.

 The TFS generally meets on the Friday following the third Wednesday of the month in January, March, May, July, September, and November.
 Meetings generally run from 9:30 AM to noon.